Waikuri language: Consonants

-Consonants were voiceless stops p t c k and maybe glottal stop; voiced b d, nasal m n ny, flap r, trill rr, and approximants w y.
+Consonants were voiceless stops p t c k and maybe a glottal stop; voiced b d, nasal m n ny, flap r, trill rr, and approximants w y.

 Vowels

 Waikuri had four vowels, /i, e, a, u/.
 Whether or not vowel length was phonemic is unknown.

 Grammar

 The little we know of Guaycura grammar was provided by Francisco Pimentel, who analyzed a few verbs and phrases.
-Guaicura was a polysyllabic language that involved a lot of compounding.
+Guaicura was a polysyllabic language that involved much compounding.
 For example, 'sky' is tekerakadatemba, from tekaraka (arched) and datemba (earth).

 Beagert and Pimentel agree that the plural is formed with a suffix -ma.
 However, Pimentel also notes a prefix k- with the 'same' function.
 For example, kanai 'women', from anai 'woman'.
 According to Pimentel, the negation in -ra of an adjective resulted in its opposite, so from ataka 'good' is derived atakara 'bad'.

 Pronouns were as follows (Golla 2011):